wshekrota/egopipe/README.md

 evaluate debug function output

-now that I have a working model refactor code into separate files organized within package
+now that I have a working model refactor code into separate files organized within package (complete 03/28)

 ---